Board of Directors

 Mary Kay Haben

-MARY KAY HABEN, age 57, has been a Hershey director since August 2013.
+MARY KAY HABEN, age 58, has been a Hershey director since August 2013.
 She is a member of the Compensation and Executive Organization Committee.
 Ms. Haben retired in February 2011 as President, North America of Wm.
 Wrigley Jr. Company, Chicago, Illinois, a leading confectionery company.
 She held that position from October 2008.
 From April 2007 to October 2008, she was Wrigley’s Group Vice President and Managing Director, North America.
 Prior to joining Wrigley, Ms. Haben enjoyed a 27-year career with Kraft Foods, Inc., Northfield, Illinois, a grocery manufacturing and processing conglomerate, where she held several key positions, including Group Vice President, Kraft Foods and President, Cheese, Enhancers and Meals from 2001 to 2004, Senior Vice President, Global Snack Sector from 2004 to 2006 and Senior Vice President, Open Innovation from 2006 to 2007.
 Throughout her 33-year career, Ms. Haben gained extensive experience managing businesses in the consumer packaged goods industry and developed a track record of growing brands and developing new products.
-She has been a director of Bob Evans Farms, Inc. since August 2012 and a trustee of Equity Residential since July 2011.
+She has been a director of Bob Evans Farms, Inc. since August 2012, where she has served as Non-Executive Chair since October 2014, and is a trustee of Equity Residential since July 2011.
 She previously served as a director of Liz Claiborne from May 2004 to May 2007.
 Ms. Haben holds a bachelor’s degree, magna cum laude, in business administration from University of Illinois and a Masters of Business Administration degree in marketing from University of Michigan, Ross School of Business.

 ROBERT M. MALCOLM, age 61, has been a Hershey director since December 2011.
 He is a member of the Compensation and Executive Organization Committee and the Finance and Risk Management Committee.
 Mr. Malcolm retired in December 2008 as President, Global Marketing, Sales & Innovation of Diageo PLC, London, UK, the world’s leading premium drinks company.
 He held that position from June 2002.
 From September 2001 to June 2002, he was President, Global Market, Sales and Innovation for Guinness UDV, a division of Diageo.
 From December 1999 to September 2001, Mr. Malcolm served as Global Marketing Director – United Distillers & Vintners, a division of Diageo, and was based in London.
 At the time of his retirement, Mr. Malcolm was responsible for strategy, equity management, innovation and global orchestration for more than 120 brands, as well as functional performance for both the marketing and global sales organization.
 Prior to joining Diageo, Mr. Malcolm spent 24 years at The Procter & Gamble Company in positions of increasing responsibility, departing in June 1999 as Vice President, General Manager, Beverages Europe, Middle East, Africa.
 He is a globally recognized expert in strategic marketing and is currently Executive in Residence, Center for Customer Insight and Marketing Solutions, McCombs School of Business, University of Texas.
 He has experience in international business and in the marketing and sales of consumer products, including consumer packaged goods and fast-moving consumer goods.
 Mr. Malcolm serves on the board of directors of the American Marketing Association, on the advisory boards of Just Marketing, Inc. and Effective Brands and is a senior advisor to Boston Consulting Group.
 He was formerly a director of Logitech International S.A. from June 2007 to September 2010.
 Mr. Malcolm holds a bachelor’s degree in marketing and a Masters of Business Administration degree in marketing, both from the University of Southern California.